marzukia/blog/content/posts/buyers-guide-to-melbourne/index.md

 I focused on changes in median monthly household income between the 2016 and 2021 censuses.

 As expected, already-affluent suburbs showed little movement.
-But inner-north and inner-west suburbs—like Yarraville, Kingsville, West Footscray, and Brunswick—saw noticeable income growth.
+But inner-north and inner-west suburbs-like Yarraville, Kingsville, West Footscray, and Brunswick-saw noticeable income growth.
 The data backed up what I was hearing: these were the suburbs on the rise.

-This also suggests potential for value—areas that have gentrified but where the market hasn’t fully caught up.
+This also suggests potential for value-areas that have gentrified but where the market hasn’t fully caught up.

-_**Key takeaway**: The inner north and west have gentrified heavily—there’s still value to be found._
+_**Key takeaway**: The inner north and west have gentrified heavily-there’s still value to be found._

 ![Gentrification](gentrification-map.png)